 Fertility is an essential part of our health, but still a black box for many.
-Driven by the conviction that having more information about their fertility gives people greater control and more options, Modern Fertility founders Afton and Carly built a direct-to-consumer at-home test.
+Driven by the conviction that having more information about their fertility gives people greater control and more options, two former Uber and 23andMe executives set about building a direct-to-consumer at-home test.
 It’s the same one offered in many fertility clinics, but it comes at a fraction of the cost and results are easy for anyone to understand.
 As part of the growing femtech and personalized medicine sector, Modern Fertility wanted to signal a fundamental shift in democratizing health information, as opposed to just delivering tech-enabled convenience.

 A path to growth